Danlei2004/sylvan/README.md

 While I’ve enjoyed learning to code several times over the many years, this is an "old man’s" attempt to give back to the community.
 I would like to deeply thank Hikagejuunin and his band of misfits for all their hard work.
 For if it were not for finding the Loki system, I do not feel my attempts would be as progressed as they are.
 This slimmed down, basic sylvan offensive system, hopefully gives those that are typically more non-combatant but wish to try, as another functional framework to expand upon.
 It was my intention to build it in a way that could hopefully be "easily" converted to other classes.

-I'd also like to thank the third party code I made use of for this release, primarily Hikas Loki serpent system, Svof and Austere's AK tracker
+I'd also like to thank the third party code I made use of for this release, primarily Hikas Loki serpent system, Svof and Austere's AK tracker, Romean's limb tracking and gmcp

 **Sylvo scripts and some of the sylvo aliases have extra commentation and/or tips